GeekBrony/FoliageTool/README.md

 To enable rapid and iterative prototyping, **brushes** are implemented as a mechanism to replace manual painting.

 #### Create any shape using curves!
-Flora Studio integrates natively with [Unity Splines](https://docs.unity3d.com/Packages/com.unity.splines@2.4/manual/index.html) to allow you to create beautiful landscapes of foliage with ease.
+Flora integrates natively with [Unity Splines](https://docs.unity3d.com/Packages/com.unity.splines@2.4/manual/index.html) to allow you to create beautiful landscapes of foliage with ease.
 Create details such as paths, flowerbeds, or crop formations!

 #### More Power To Create!